RendleLabs/DotNetNottsRoslynDemo/README.md

-# DotNetOxfordRoslynDemo
+# DotNetNotts Roslyn demo code

-This is the demo code from my DotNet Oxford talk on 21st April 2020.
+This is the demo code from my DotNet Notts talk on July 27th 2020